PlattSkin/Ansible-Lab/Ansible_Lab/docs/README.md

 chmod +x Lab_Init.sh
 ./Lab_Init.sh
 ```
-This sets up the ansible environment by building the docker image and runs the nodes 1 and 2 ansible managed nodes with user and host trust already preconfigured using a bootstrap.yaml playbook.
+This sets up the Ansible environment by:

+Building the Docker image

+Creating managed nodes (node1 and node2)

+Preconfiguring SSH trust

+Bootstrapping nodes using bootstrap.yml

-The lab will be fully up now and ready to use
+Once complete, the lab is fully up and ready to use.

 ## Usage